SEC mulls GameStop, AMC ‘gamification’ crackdown with regulatory layer

 The finances of companies like AMC and GME remain suspect even as their stocks have found new life among many first-time retail traders.
 These novice investors flocked to trading during the pandemic lockdowns as a hobby using Robinhood’s no-fee app and other low-cost trading platforms.

 The meme stocks have been gyrating wildly from highs earlier in the year and have seen a resurgence in recent weeks.
-AMC and GameStop are up nearly 2000 percent and 1500 percent respectively since the beginning of the year.
+AMC and GameStop are up nearly 2000% and 1500% respectively since the beginning of the year.

-In less than a month, shares of AMC have spiked 450 percent, bringing the money-losing theater chain’s market values to nearly $30 billion before Monday’s close.
+In less than a month, shares of AMC have spiked 450%, bringing the money-losing theater chain’s market values to nearly $30 billion before Monday’s close.
 The stock action forced the company recently to put out an unusual warning to investors that its shares may be overvalued and could be crushed soon.

 The SEC said in a statement on Monday that it "continues to monitor the meme stock frenzy "in light of the ongoing volatility in certain stocks to determine if there have been any disruptions of the market, manipulative trading, or other misconduct."